Our Projects

 Modelling has become critical in recent years for the development of new engine technologies, this is especially important for hydrogen due to its wide range of potential operation.
 However, modelling hydrogen combustion is particularly challenging due to its wide operating range and complex flame behaviour, including short quenching distances and susceptibility to flame instabilities.

 As part of the Prosperity Partnership research group, experimental data will be gathered from a hydrogen engine at IAAPS.
 Combustion and emissions will be modelled using low-cost 1D simulation tools to generate accurate boundary conditions for more advanced 3D Computational Fluid Dynamics (CFD) simulations.
 This experimental data will serve to validate both the 1D and 3D models, ensuring their predictive accuracy across a range of operating conditions.
-The CFD analysis will enhance understanding of hydrogen combustion and emission formation mechanisms, supporting the optimisation of hydrogen engine development.

 In Progress